todrfu/cv/README.md

 .
 ├── README.md
 ├── index.js
-├── package.json  # The package name must have the prefix @otdrfu/generator-
-├── questions.js  # Yeoman script, can be adjusted as needed └── template      # Project template code should be placed in this directory
+├── package.json  # The package name must have the prefix cv-generator- ├── questions.js  # Yeoman script, can be adjusted as needed └── template      # Project template code should be placed in this directory
 ```